 Lol it actually surprised me how much difference this fan gave me!
 Most temperatures dropped quite a lot, especially the sensor in my motherboard which reported a temperature drop of 5°C. Also, the temperature drop of my CPU and 3D Card (a GeForce 4 Ti 4200) are noticeable, both sensors reported a temperature drop of 4°C. But I think that was because the fan was sitting really close to both my 3D Card and CPU.

 From my test results I can conclude that it has a good performance, but does it looks well?
 Because that's also an important reason to buy a LED fan, the looks.
 I think this fan looks very good, I've taken a few photos so you can see how cool it looks :-) The light effects are cool, even in daylight.

-Antec is known for their high quality products and this is surely one of them!
+Antec is known for their high-quality products and this is surely one of them!
 It doesn't only looks cool, but it also makes your PC cooler!
 Overall I like these fans, they aren't priced too high, only a little bit higher than most normal 80mm fans.
-The only thing that could stop someone from buying one of them is that the noise that these fans produce is a little but too much to put in a really quiet computer.
+The only thing that could stop someone from buying one of them is that the noise that these fans produce is a little bit too much to put in a really quiet computer.

 The Good Stuff

 - It also looks very cool

 UPDATE : David from Antec mailed me an interesting piece of text about the LED Fans from Antec :

 "Antec invented the LED Fan (the type with the LEDs in the shroud pointed in at the fan blades).
 We hold the patent on that style of LED Fan, regardless of the number of LEDs (3, 4, 12, it doesn't matter).
 There are a number of illegal pirates on the market, but the only other legal LED Fan I'm aware of is the one with the two LEDs in the hub, pointing out of the fan.
 It doesn't seem to be a very popular design."